3etechinns/startup-valuation-calculator/README.md

-# startup-valuation-calculator
+# Startup Valuation Calculator

-A simple app for calculating the value of your startup
+A simple React app for calculating the value of your startup.